gameliaprogrammer/gameliaprogrammer/README.md

 ### Hi there 👋
-            Junior Frontend developer is interested in building smooth and responsive user interfaces.
+              Frontend developer is interested in building smooth and responsive user interfaces.
                  Always ready to learn new technologies and push myself to get better every day.

 <!--